-I offer guidance to disabled students regarding Disabled Students Allowances (DSA) and the needs assessment process.
-I co-ordinate the needs assessment process specifically in relation to obtaining relevant DSA documents, finalisation of needs assessment reports, room bookings, diary management, record keeping, updating website, and liaising with staff and stakeholders.
-My telephone number is 0113 34 37252.
+Offers guidance to disabled students regarding Disabled Students’ Allowances (DSA) and the needs assessment process.
+Co-ordinates the needs assessment process specifically in relation to obtaining relevant DSA documents, finalisation of needs assessment reports, room bookings, diary management, record keeping, updating the website and liaising with staff and stakeholders.
+To book a Study Needs Assessment call: 0113 3437252.

 Booking a needs assessment appointment at Leeds Assessment Centre